What is Half-drop repeat?

 In detail

 Half-drop is the most common repeat in apparel print design.
 Alternating columns of tiles are shifted vertically by half the tile height, creating a staggered arrangement that breaks up the grid rhythm of block repeat.
 The adjacency constraint is identical to block on the top/bottom axis but adds a vertical shift to the left/right axis: the right edge of one tile must continue into the left edge of a tile shifted vertically by H/2.
 This makes half-drop slightly more complex to heal seamlessly via AI inpainting (a second pass with staggered geometry is required), but the visual benefit is significant — the eye reads half-drop patterns as more 'natural' than block, with motifs appearing to flow diagonally rather than sitting in a grid.
+Half-drop is also the dominant repeat in upholstery and curtain prints because the diagonal flow disguises pattern boundaries when the fabric is hung in vertical drops.
+Most commercial print partners default to half-drop unless the designer specifies otherwise, since it ships well across both apparel cuts and home-textile applications.

 Example